judica-org/judica-org.github.io/content/blog/mempool.md

 should go into a block than it takes to mine the block itself!
 Therefore we need stricter rules in the mempool to prevent these blowouts.

+{{< figure src="/img/less-complex-mempool.png" width="100%" caption="Visualization of Mempool with 800 transactions.
+See [this PR](https://github.com/bitcoin/bitcoin/pull/17292#issuecomment-547592769) for more details.">}}

 Unfortunately, a number of algorithms in the Mempool are suboptimal, meaning where a small amount of operations might be sufficient, a much larger amount is done.
 Suboptimal often also means that while the overall work is similar in terms of the number of operations, the algorithm's operations are inefficient to run (maybe allocating too much memory or just doing something slowly).
+{{< figure src="/img/complex-mempool.png" width="100%" caption="Visualization of Mempool with 10,000 transactions.
+See [this PR](https://github.com/bitcoin/bitcoin/pull/17292#issuecomment-547592769) for more details.
+This makes it easy to see how the work becomes harder as more entries are added.">}}

 These algorithms performance mean that we have to determine safe limitations for what we will accept into the Mempool that fits within our computational budgets, and if the performance is suboptimal,